Unitary Complexity and the Uhlmann Transformation Problem: Complexity of the Uhlmann Transformation Problem

-To prove the lemma, let $q(n)$ be an arbitrary polynomial.
-By \cref{def:reduction_distributional} we need to find another polynomial $r(n)$ (which can depend on $q(n)$) and a polynomial-time quantum query algorithm $A^*$ such that any $1/r(n)$-error average case instantiation (see \cref{def:avg_instantiation}) of $A^\DistUhlmann_{1-1/p}$ implements $\DistUhlmann_{1/p}$ with average-case error $1/q(n)$.
+In order to prove the theorem, by \cref{def:reduction_distributional}, for every precision $r$ we need to find another precision $r'$ (which can be polynomial in $r$ and $n$) and a polynomial-time quantum query algorithm $A^*$ such that any $1/r'$-error average case instantiation (see \cref{def:avg_instantiation}) of $A^\DistUhlmann_{1-1/p}$ implements $\DistUhlmann_{1/p}$ with average-case error $1/r$.

 We define $A^* = (A^*_x)_x$ as follows.
 The circuit $A^*_x$ takes as input an $n$-qubit register $\reg{B}$ and initializes a single-qubit register $\reg{F}$ in the state $\ket{0}$.
 It then applies the $\DistUhlmann_{1-1/p}$ oracle for instance $y$ (whose description can be efficiently computed from $x$) on registers $\reg{F} \reg{B}$ and outputs the result.